diantw00rd/survey_variables_sampling/README.md

 2. Comparisons between the two methods.

 3. Algorithmic explanations of how these methods work with the specified variables.
-Please find the flowcharts for both methods in flowcharts.md file.
+Please find the flowcharts for both methods in flowcharts.md / flowchart output.png files.
+Note: to run flowchart.md open Mermaid Live Web Editor.

 # Parameters for the Survey